protikmostafa083/protikmostafa083/README.md

 ### Hi there, I'm Mostafa Mohiuddin Jalal (Protik) 👋

 I'm a passionate Data Scientist with a focus on Machine Learning, Deep Learning, and Big Data.
-Currently expanding my knowledge at the University of Technology Sydney (UTS).
+Currently exploring the relationship between **genetic predisposition and cancer survivorship** at the **Children’s Cancer Research Unit (CCRU)**, part of the **Sydney Children's Hospital Network**.

 <img align="right" alt="Coding GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="450" height="290" />

 🌟 **About Me:**
 - 🌱 Lifelong learner and enthusiast in Data Science, Machine Learning, and AI.
-- 📊 Currently pursuing a Masters in Data Science and Innovation at UTS.
+- 📊 Graduated with a Masters in Data Science and Innovation from the University of Technology Sydney (UTS).
-- 🤝 Open to collaborations in ML projects and research.
+- 🤝 Open to collaborations in ML projects, research, and teaching.
-- 🥽 Quantitative researcher with a diverse project background, including medical statistics, healthcare AI, and socioeconomic demographics.
+- 🥽 Currently working on research that explores genetic predisposition in relation to cancer treatment outcomes.
-- 🌍 When not delving into data, I love traveling and cooking (I once made a dish so spicy it brought tears to my eyes!).
+- 🌍 When not working on data, I enjoy traveling and cooking (I once made a dish so spicy it brought tears to my eyes!).

 🔭 **Professional Experience:**
+- **Casual Academic** at UTS (Current):
+  - Taught **Deep Learning and Convolutional Neural Networks** (CS, FEIT).
+  - Instructed on **Programming 2** (Java & Python - Design Pattern).
+  - Delivered courses on **Deep Learning** (TD School - Development Contract) and **Data Visualization and Narratives** (TD School).
-- **AI Software Engineer Intern** at UTS Intelligent Drone Lab (Current):
+- **AI Software Engineer Intern** at UTS Intelligent Drone Lab (Previous):
   - Implemented object detection pipelines.
   - Developed a semi-automated data annotation pipeline.
   - Documented AI system workflows and integrated real-time data feeds.